ArianKHeirgadam/craftdesk/README.md

 # CraftDesk CLI

-> **Dependency management for AI capabilities** - Install, manage, and version control your Claude Code skills, agents, commands, and hooks.
+> **Dependency management for AI capabilities** - Install, manage, and version control your Claude Code skills, agents, commands, hooks, and plugins.

 The official command-line interface for managing CraftDesk AI capabilities.
 Similar to npm for JavaScript or bundler for Ruby, CraftDesk CLI provides a complete package management solution for AI-powered development tools.